This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Policies stating, “exceptions are made if the law requires it”, usually implies the company is selling its products in mainland China.
-Most imported cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “some countries still require animal testing data to meet their own regulatory requirements,” usually imply the company is selling its products in mainland China.
+That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.

 Is OGX Sold in China?

-Because of OGX’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.
+Because OGX has decided to sell in mainland China stores, they must consent and pay to have their products tested on animals.
+That’s why most cosmetics brands selling in mainland China cannot be considered cruelty-free in 2022.

-Although OGX may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.
+Although OGX may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals to sell in China.

-Many truly cruelty-free brands have chosen not to sell their products in China because of the country’s animal testing laws.
-Unfortunately, OGX refuses to do the same and has decided to put profits before the welfare of animals.
+Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Unfortunately, OGX refuses to do the same and therefore cannot be considered cruelty-free.

-To sum up, by choosing to sell in mainland China, OGX must have their products tested on animals.
-Therefore I would not consider OGX to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, OGX must have its products tested on animals.
+Therefore, we would NOT consider OGX to be a cruelty-free brand.

 Currently, OGX is on our List of Brands to Avoid – Animal Tested.